 Baby boomers not included in task force guidelines for hepatitis C screening

 The average Canadian adult does not need to be screened for infection with hepatitis C, a blood-borne virus that can in time cause cirrhosis or cancer of the liver, says a task force that develops practice guidelines for primary-care providers.
-In its first hepatitis C screening guidelines released Monday, the Canadian Task Force on Preventive Health Care recommends against widespread testing of adults unless they are considered to have an elevated risk for the disease.
+Dr.Roland Grad, chair of the task force working group that developed the guidelines, is shown in a handout photo.

 Add your comments below